sunnypatel314/MachineLearning/README.md

 ## How to Use
 1. Make sure to have python installed along with Jupyter Notebook.
 Install JB using the following ```pip install jupyter```
 2. Clone the repository to your local machine using  ```git clone```
-3. Navigate into the repository you just cloned using ```cd MachineLearning```
+3. Navigate into the repository you just cloned using ```cd MalariaDetectionTF```
-4. Launch Jupyter Notebook using the following command while still in the MachineLearning directory: ```jupyter notebook```.
+4. Launch Jupyter Notebook using the following command while still in the MalariaDetectionTF directory: ```jupyter notebook```.
 5. The project should appear in a python notebook file and should be ready to run.

 ## Results